Wines & Wine tourism

 Diversity of Wine Tasting in Languedoc

-The Bonfils family, a key player in Languedoc Roussillon, has written and is part of the history of this beautiful wine region.
-Creativity and the quest for excellence are transmitted from generation to generation.
-In the 19th century, Joseph Bonfils was forced into exile in Algeria where he met his future wife Honorine Doveaux.
-It was Honorine at the time who launched the agricultural farm in the Oran region, planting many vines, without knowing that she was growing the Bonfils heritage.
+A key player in the Languedoc Roussillon, the Bonfils family has written and is part of the history of this beautiful wine region.
+Their creativity and quest for excellence have been transmitted from generation to generation.
+In the 19th century, Joseph Bonfils was forced into exile in Algeria, where he met his future wife Honorine Doveaux.
+It was Honorine who established the family farm in the Oran region, planting the first of many vines, without knowing at the time that she was growing the Bonfils legacy.

-A visionary, Jean-Michel Bonfils introduced new techniques for working the vines and winemaking in Languedoc Roussillon.
-He plants Chardonnay and Pinot Noir, grape varieties still little known in the region.
-The last twenty years have been marked by the work of Laurent and Jérôme Bonfils, who have largely contributed to making Languedoc Roussillon a land of elite wines.
-Today Laurent Bonfils, at the head of the company, with his expertise, has given himself the mission of cultivating the uniqueness of the wines of each estate, while preserving the cultural and historical heritage of each property.
-The Bonfils Family, with an idea of strong transmission and respect for the environment, continues to write the history of wine-growing Languedoc Roussillon.
+The visionary Jean-Michel Bonfils introduced new winemaking techniques to the Languedoc Roussillon in the 1960’s.
+He planted some of the first Chardonnay and Pinot Noir, noble grape varieties which were relatively unheard of in the region at that time.
+The last twenty years have been marked by the work of his sons, Laurent and Jérôme Bonfils, who have made considerable contributions to shaping Languedoc Roussillon as a land of elite wines.
+Laurent Bonfils is now at the helm of the company.
+His self-proclaimed mission is to express and cultivate the uniqueness of the wines crafted from each of the family’s 17 estates, while ensuring the cultural and historical heritage of each property.
+Committed to sustainable farming for future generations, the Bonfils family continues to forge the future of winegrowing.

 The turn of the century proved to be the high point of this prosperous period, with overproduction and cheap imports of wine from Algeria rapidly driving down prices.
 A clean water supply, two world wars, changing tastes and the emergence of New World wines impacted the production of Les Carrasses, like many others the estate continued to produce as, selling by selling its production on a indifferent market, leading to its gradual decline.